AlreadyBored/nodejs-assignments/assignments/nodejs-basics/assignment.md

 You should implement several functions in dedicated files

-- `args.js` - implement function that parses environment variables
+- `env.js` - implement function that parses environment variables and prints them to the console in the format `name1=value1; name2=value2`
-- `commands.js` - implement function that parses command line arguments
+- `args.js` - implement function that parses command line arguments and prints them to the console in the format `propName is value, prop2Name is value2`

 ### Modules(src/modules)

-You should refactor files
+You should refactor file

-- `cjsToEsm.cjs` - rewrite it to it's equivalent in ECMAScript notation
+- `cjsToEsm.cjs` - rewrite it to it's equivalent in ECMAScript notation (and switch extension to `.mjs`)
-- `esmToCjs.mjs` - rewrite it to it's equivalent in CommonJS notation

 ### Hash (src/hash)